-Much traditional work on routing focuses on the problem of routing flows online, e.g. [3, 4].
-Each flow requests a bandwidth from a source to a destination and we must choose a path for each accepted flow without violating any link capacity.
-The goal is to maximize the on-line acceptance rate.
-However, this work does not consider packetlevel behavior.
-The problem of choosing routes for a fixed set of packets was studied by Srinivasan and Teo [16] and Bertsimas and Gamarnik [6].
-For example, [16] presents an algorithm that minimizes the congestion and dilation of the routes up to a constant factor.
-This result complemented the paper of Leighton, Maggs and Rao [12] which showed that packets could be scheduled along a set of paths in time O(congestion+dilation).
+1.4.
+OTHER RELATED WORK.
+Much traditional work on routing focuses on the problem of routing flows online, for example, Awerbuch et al. [1993, 1994].
+Each flow requests a bandwidth from a source to a destination, and we must choose a path for each accepted flow without violating any link capacity.
+The goal is to maximize the online acceptance rate.
+However, this work does not consider packet-level behavior.

+The problem of choosing routes for a fixed set of packets was studied by Srinivasan and Teo [1997] and Bertsimas and Gamarnik [1999].
+For example, Srinivasan and Teo [1997] present an algorithm that minimizes the congestion and dilation of the routes up to a constant factor.
+This result complemented the paper of Leighton et al. [1994], which showed that packets could be scheduled along a set of paths in time O(congestion+dilation).

-2 Source Routing for Stability
+2. Source Routing for Stability

-For convenience we use the following weaker notion of admissibility in this section.
+For convenience, we use the following weaker notion of admissibility in this section.
 We say that a set of packet paths is weakly (w, r)-admissible if we can partition time into windows of length w such that for each window in the partition and each link e, the number of paths that pass through e and correspond to packets injected during the window is at most wr.
-However, this distinction is not important due to Lemma 1.
-Moreover, all of the delay bounds that have been derived in the past for the Adversarial Queueing Model apply to weakly (w, r)-admissible paths.
+However, this distinction is not important due to Lemma 2.1.
+Moreover, all of the delay bounds that have been derived in the past for the Adversarial Queuing Model apply to weakly (w, r)-admissible paths.

-Lemma 1 If a set of paths is (w, r)-admissible then it is also weakly (w, r)-admissible.
-Conversely, weak (w, r)admissibility implies (w', r')-admissibility for some $w' \ge w$ and $r' \in [r, 1)$.
+LEMMA 2.1.
+If a set of paths is (w, r)-admissible, then it is also weakly (w, r)admissible.
+Conversely, weak (w, r)-admissibility implies (w', r')-admissibility for some $w' \ge w$ and $r' \in [r, 1)$.

-Proof: Suppose the injections are weakly (w, r)-admissible.
-We show that they are (w', r')-admissible for r' = (1+r)/2 and w' = 4wr/(1-r).
-For any $T \ge w'$, let T be in the range of [nw, (n + 1)w) where n is an integer at least 4r/(1-r).
-Due to weak admissibility and our choices of n, T and r', the number of injections during T steps for any link e is at most,
+PROOF.
+Suppose the injections are weakly (w, r)-admissible.
+We show that they are (w', r')-admissible for r' = (1+r)/2 and $w' \ge 4rw/(1-r)$.
+Due to weak admissibility and our choice of r', the number of injections during w' steps for any link e is at most,

-$$(n+2)rw \le nw(1+r)/2 \le Tr'.$$
+$$\left(\frac{w'}{w}+2\right)rw \le r'w'.$$

-The other direction is trivial.
+The other direction is trivial. \Box

-We assume an adversary that injects weakly (w, r)admissible packets into the network1.
-Our aim is to choose weakly (W, R)-admissible routes for these packets where $R \in (r, 1)$ is of our choice and $W \ge w$ is determined by the choice of R.
+We assume an adversary that injects weakly (w, r)-admissible packets into the network.1 Our aim is to choose weakly (W, R)-admissible routes for these packets where $R \in (r, 1)$ is of our choice and $W \ge w$ is determined by the choice of R.